datalad-handbook/book/docs/usecases/HCP_dataset.rst

 of files.
 Simply transforming the complete data release into a single DataLad dataset would at best lead to severe performance issues, but quite likely result in software errors and crashes.
-Moreover, access to the HCP data is dependent on consent to the `data usage agreement <http://www.humanconnectomeproject.org/wp-content/uploads/2010/01/HCP_Data_Agreement.pdf>`_ of the HCP project and requires valid AWS S3 credentials.
-Instead of providing unrestrained access to the HCP data via DataLad, an HCP DataLad dataset would need to only enable data retrieval given the user complied to the HCP usage terms, and instead of hosting data, it would need to reference the public S3 bucket so that valid AWS credentials are required for data access.
+Moreover, access to the HCP data is contingent on consent to the `data usage agreement <http://www.humanconnectomeproject.org/wp-content/uploads/2010/01/HCP_Data_Agreement.pdf>`_ of the HCP project and requires valid AWS S3 credentials.
+Instead of hosting this data or providing otherwise unrestrained access to it, an HCP DataLad dataset would need to enable data retrieval from the original sources, conditional on the user agreeing to the HCP usage terms.

 The DataLad Approach